axeluhl/sailing-analytics/wiki/howto/eventmanagers/linking-race-videos.md

-# Link tracked races with their YouTube Live-Streams
 This articel provides a short guidance of how to synchronize races with their YouTube Videos.

-## 1. Open the video on YouTube
+# 1. Open the video on YouTube
   1. Check first race covered by the video.
   2. Seek to race start.
 Ideally, the video shows a start countdown for this race (see figure 1).
   3. Note the video time for the start